browserengineering/book/book/embeds.md

-When multiple frames will have just one `JSContext`, we'll just store the `JSContext` on the "root" one---the frame closest to the frame tree root that has a particular origin, and reference it from descendant frames.
-This will also require passing the parent frame as a constructor parameter:[^disconnected]
+When multiple frames will have just one `JSContext`, we'll just store the `JSContext` on the "root" one---the frame closest to the frame tree root that has a particular origin, and reference it from descendant frames.[^disconnected]

-creating a JS context will also require defining the `Window`class.
+All this will require passing the parent frame as a constructor parameter and keeping track of window ids:

 [^disconnected]: This isn't actually correct.
 Any frame with the same origin should be in the "same origin" set, even if they are in disconnected pieces